hashbang/shell-etc/README.md

   -v /sys/fs/cgroup:/sys/fs/cgroup:ro \
   -v $PWD:/etc-git \
   -v $HOME/.gitconfig:/root/.gitconfig:ro \
-  -v $HOME/.gnupg:/root/.gnupg \
-  -v $SSH_AUTH_SOCK:/root/.ssh-agent \
-  -e SSH_AUTH_SOCK=/root/.ssh-agent \
   --name shell-server \
   --cap-add SYS_ADMIN \
   hashbang/shell-server
 ```

-Note: The .gitconfig mount allows for git attribution to work properly.
-The
-.gnupg/ssh mounts allow commit/sign/pushing to your branch directly from inside
-the container.
-You could also opt to just let it commit/push to your mounted
-local branch and do ```git commit -S --amend``` on the host system prior to
-pushing upstream.

 From here you can enter this environment with: